-Prices are higher than many competitors – even the most basic VPS product costs $52 (£39.99) a month – but they're not unreasonable for the service you get, and overall Tsohost is a must-see for professional and business users.
+Prices are higher than many competitors but considering what you are getting here, that's not an unreasonable outlay.
+Overall, Tsohost is a must-see for professional and business users.

-Most web hosts provide a basic level of WordPress setup support – a one-click installer, maybe advice on migrating your current site – but after that, you're typically left on your own.
+Most web hosts provide a basic level of WordPress setup support – a one-click installer, maybe advice on migrating your current site – but after that, you're typically left to fend for yourself.

 WP Engine offers a far more comprehensive managed WordPress service that can help you with setup, updates, security, performance optimization, troubleshooting and a whole lot more.

 Much of this is invisible to the end user, as a good managed service should be.
-No need to worry about WordPress updates, for instance – WP Engine handles these for you.
-Not blindly, simply when they're released, like many other hosts: the company tests them carefully, first, to make sure they don't cause problems.
+There is no need to worry about WordPress updates, for instance – WP Engine handles these for you.
+Not blindly, simply when they're released, like many other hosts: the company tests them carefully first, to make sure they don't cause problems.

-WP Engine's abilities become more apparent when you check out its support.
-The website knowledgebase is so crammed with detailed articles and in-depth webinars that it feels like a professional training course, and an expert support team is available by chat, 24/7, to help you quickly solve any problems.
+WP Engine's abilities become more apparent when you check out its customer support.
+The website knowledgebase is so crammed with detailed articles and in-depth webinars that it feels like a professional training course, and an expert support team is available via live chat, 24/7, to help you quickly solve any problems.

 The powerful WP Engine platform adds many useful extras.
 A Staging area allows you to work on a copy of your site, which is perfect for testing new themes, plugins or anything else, without affecting the production site.
-In another highlight, integrated performance tests can benchmark your website and offer useful speedup tips.
+Another major strength comes in the form of integrated performance tests allowing you to benchmark your website, offering up useful speedup tips.

-This level of power isn't cheap.
-Even the most basic WP Engine plan costs $31.5 (£24.9) a month, more than three times the price of the budget competition (although, you can get 10% discount on your first purchase, and annual plan gives you three months free).
-But if you're looking for an optimized environment, with quality tools and excellent support, this could be a price worth paying.
+As you might guess, these features and this level of power isn't cheap.
+Even the most basic WP Engine plan costs $27 a month ($22.5 a month for the annual plan), more than three times the price of the budget competition.
+But if you're looking for an optimized environment with quality tools and excellent support, this could be a price worth paying.